openvinotoolkit/openvino/docs/OV_Runtime_UG/ShapeInference.md

 @endsphinxdirective

-Usage scenarios of the `reshape` feature can be found in the [samples section](Samples_Overview.md), starting with [Hello Reshape Sample](../../samples/python/hello_reshape_ssd/README.md).
+The usage scenarios of the `reshape` feature can be found in [OpenVINO Samples](Samples_Overview.md), starting with the [Hello Reshape Sample](../../samples/python/hello_reshape_ssd/README.md).

 In practice, some models are not ready to be reshaped.
-In such cases, a new input shape cannot be set with the Model Optimizer or the `Model.reshape` method.
+In such cases, a new input shape cannot be set with Model Optimizer or the `Model.reshape` method.

 ### Troubleshooting Reshape Errors